D-side/digital-garden/_notes/Harmful marketing.md

 I have an off-the-charts beef with this.

 A good chunk of the advertisement industry today seems to be hell-bent on getting consumers into bad deals through various manipulative tactics.
 These tactics usually involve making us feel emotionally "bad" for not carrying out their intended action.
-Damage from individual cases isn't really noticeable (when it is so blatant, the add is less effective), but it adds up over time.
+Damage from individual cases isn't really noticeable (when it is so blatant, the ad is less effective), but it adds up over time.
 Tricks may vary from half-truths to exploitation of widespread mental issues (need for validation, [ludomania](https://en.wikipedia.org/wiki/Problem_gambling)).

 Misleading advertising is resorted to only because it's *effective* and because manipulation is hard to prove, thus reputational damage to the object of advertisement is minimal even in the vast majority of cases — emotional impact is quite hard to define in technical terms and thus hard to prove in court and hold the manipulating party accountable.